NTNU-IMT3603-PLATFORMER/NTNU-IMT3606-GAME/README.md

 As university students from [NTNU](https://www.ntnu.edu/about), we accepted this group project by our teachers to learn and make a game on the Unity game engine.
 It gave us first hand experience and perspective on game development and taught us about game design, optimalization, C# and Unity knowledge, and much more.
 This has been an incredibly educational journey for us and we are satisified with the end product considering our timeframe.

+## Documentation
+Documentation (including gameprog.md document) can be found under the Documentation folder.

 ## Getting Started
 ### Prerequisites